lee-kyungho/Testing-for-TSD/Replication/(Thai) Replication Code/Readme.txt

 3. Thai_t-test.do
 - This do file implements t-test in Section 8.1.

-The rest MATLAB codes are functions for running Thai_211023.m
+The rest MATLAB codes are functions for running Thai_Replicate.m

 4. Lambda.m